muecke87/conventions/docs/workflow.md

     git merge master
     ```

+## Using pull requests

+  - It doesn't matter if you open a pull request when you start a feature or wait until the feature is implemented.

 ## Submitting code for review

   -  Before submitting your code, make sure you fulfill the following requirements: